voxel51/eta/docs/modules_dev_guide.md

 - `name`: the name of the module

-- `type`: the type of the module, i.e., what computation it performs.
+- `type`: the type of the module from `eta.core.types`, i.e., what computation it performs.
 Must be a valid module type exposed by the ETA library

 - `version`: the current module version

 - `description`: a short free-text description of the module purpose and implementation

+- `exe`: the name of the module executable file

 The remaining specs describe the fields in the module's configuration files.
 Each spec has the fields: